 Luckily, I’ve got 5 simple tips to help you outsource on Fiverr so your projects run smoothly and finish successfully!

-Although you CAN hire for just about any size or type of project on Fiverr, that doesn’t mean you should.
+Although you CAN outsource just about any size or type of project on Fiverr, that doesn’t mean you should.
 Seasoned Fiverr users caution against using the site to outsource anything that requires secure access to your business, complex long-term projects, or really anything you can’t clearly define in a single email.

 At least at first; Once you’ve worked with a Fiverr seller multiple times and have a feel for her talents and capacity, you might trust her to handle complicated or sensitive work.
 But at first, play it safe!
 And that means keeping it simple.